jidongxiao/CSCI1200-DataStructures/lectures/13_problem_solving_I/README.md

+# Announcements:

+## Excused Absence Policy Updated https://www.cs.rpi.edu/academics/courses/fall23/csci1200/syllabus.php

-# Announcements: Test 2 Information
+## Test 2 Information

 - Test 2 will be held Thursday, October 19th, 2023 from 6-7:50pm.
 - Student’s assigned test room, row, and seat assignments will be re-randomized.
 If on Tuesday evening you